sergei-romanenko/agda-Higman-lemma/Seisenberger/README.md

 Dissertation, LMU München: Faculty of Mathematics, Computer Science and Statistics

-This version is compatible with

-* Agda 2.6.2
-* The Standard Library 1.7

 Note that the implementation in Agda is complete.
 Namely, it contains a proof of the lemma **`good∈folder→good`**.
 This lemma corresponds to Lemma 5.7i in Seisenberger's thesis (where it is just assumed to be